 - How to promote products and earn commissions

 - Whether affiliate marketing works

 Upsides to Affiliate Marketing

-The primary advantage of affiliate marketing is that you can earn money on products you didn’t have to create.
+The primary advantage to affiliate marketing is that you can earn an income on products you didn’t have to create.

-Having published two albums, two EPs, six singles, two eBooks, five books (and a great deal more,) I’m quite familiar with the man hours involved in developing a variety of products.
+Having published 44 songs, seven books, three courses, and a great deal more, I’m quite familiar with the man hours involved in developing a variety of products.

 Contrast that with affiliate marketing.
-You can promote a product you didn’t have to put any man hours into and start earning commissions as soon as your affiliate account is set up.
+You can promote a product you didn’t have to put any man hours into creating and start earning commissions as soon as your affiliate account is approved.

-You can also use your existing marketing channels (website, email, social media, etc.) to promote products.
+You can also use your existing media (website, email, social media, etc.) to promote products.